Sasindu-Abhayawardhana/advibe-online-advertisement-platform/backend-advibe-online-advertisement-platform-node-project/README.md

-# AdVibe - Advertisement Platform Web Services - Backend
+# AdVibe - Online Advertisement Platform - Backend

 This project is a web service platform for managing advertisements, users, and related content.
 It uses a layered architecture, with controllers, services, and repositories handling core functionality.